Donald Duck: Goin' Quackers

-Donald Duck: Goin' Quackers (known as Donald Duck: Quack Attack in Europe) is a platform video game developed and published by Ubi Soft for various consoles and Windows-based personal computers.
-A different game with the same title was first released for the Game Boy Color, as well as on Game Boy Advance, the latter being given the title Donald Duck Advance.
+Donald Duck: Goin' Quackers (known as Donald Duck: Quack Attack in Europe) is a 2000 platform game developed and published by Ubi Soft for various consoles and Windows-based personal computers.
+A version with the same title was released for the Game Boy Color, before it was retitled Donald Duck Advance for the Game Boy Advance.
+Reviews praised the music, backgrounds and animations, noting the short length and low difficulty as more fun for children.

-The game's reception was mixed, with reviewers praising the music, backgrounds and animations, but criticizing the short length and its aim to be played by a younger demographic.

 Gameplay

-Goin' Quackers's gameplay is very similar to that of Crash Bandicoot, and requires the player to move through various settings in 24 levels in four warp rooms.
-The four level themes are Duckie Mountain, Duckburg, Magica DeSpell's Manor, and Merlock's Temple.
-Donald Duck has to dodge various enemies and obstacles throughout the levels and defeat bosses at the end of each warp room.
-There are also bonus levels where Donald Duck has to outrun a bear, a truck with an evil face, a ghost hand, and a statue head, respectively.
+Goin' Quackers's gameplay is very similar to that of Crash Bandicoot and requires the player to move through various settings in twenty-four levels of four warp rooms, themed Duckie Mountain, Duckburg, Magica DeSpell's Manor and Merlock's Temple.
+One should dodge various enemies and obstacles throughout the levels and defeat bosses at the end of each warp room.

+In bonus levels, the player can outrun a bear, the Beagle Boys' truck, a ghost hand and finally a statue head (in the PS2 and GameCube versions, the ghost hand is last).
 The viewpoint of the levels can change between a 2D side-scrolling perspective and a 3D perspective.
-Re-doing the levels in order to defeat Gladstone's time in same, gives the player advantages in the game.
+Replaying them to defeat Gladstone's time gives the player advantages.

 The player has four lives that can increase by finding special items.
-Each life gives Donald two opportunities to be touched by the enemy; the first time is touched, he becomes angry and throws berserk to the enemies, the second time, he loses a life.
-Donald can also unlock new outfits, which alter cutscenes and idle animations (such as Donald taking photos of the place if he is dressed like a tourist).
+Each life gives two opportunities for Donald to touch the enemy.
+The first time, he becomes angry and throws berserk to the enemies; the second, he loses a life.
+New outfits which alter cutscenes and idle animations (such as Donald taking photos of the place if he is dressed like a tourist) can be unlocked.

 Plot

-Goin' Quackers begins with Donald Duck, Gladstone Gander, and Gyro Gearloose watching television reporter Daisy Duck discovering the mysterious temple of the evil magician Merlock.
+Goin' Quackers begins with Donald Duck, his arch-rival Gladstone Gander, and inventor Gyro Gearloose watching television reporter Daisy Duck discovering the mysterious temple of the evil magician Merlock.
 As she tells the story, she is kidnapped by Merlock.
-His arch-rival Gladstone sets out to find her before Donald, who decides to use Gyro's new invention, the "Tubal Teleport System", to track down Merlock and Daisy.
-However, the machine does not have enough power to get there and for it to reach Merlock's lair, Donald must go on a journey to plant an antenna at certain locations in order to boost the machine's power.
+Gladstone sets out to find her before Donald, who uses Gyro's new invention, the "Tubal Teleport System", to track down Merlock and Daisy.

+However, the machine is too weak to reach Merlock's lair; to do so, Donald must plant antennas at certain locations to boost its power.
 Along the way, he must compete with Gladstone, reverse the spells that Merlock put on Huey, Dewey, and Louie's toys, and defeat several bosses, including the Beagle Boys and Magica De Spell.

-In the end, Donald is able to locate Merlock; he defeats him and rescues Daisy.
-The temple collapses, but Gyro is able to teleport them back to his lab, where Donald receives a kiss from Daisy for saving her.
+In the end, Donald locates Merlock, defeats him, and rescues Daisy.
+The temple collapses as Gyro teleports them back to his lab, where Donald receives a kiss from Daisy.

-This game features the returning voice talents of Tony Anselmo, Tress MacNeille, June Foray and Russi Taylor.